 At this point, your goal is to meet life’s basic needs without struggling.

 Setting a new monthly budget is equally vital, even if you earn an excellent income.
 The court might decide you should pay your ex-partner child support or alimony.

 If you’re not used to budgeting for a household, it is pretty tricky to create one for yourself.

 Luckily you can consider using budgeting apps like YNAB (You Need A Budget) to create a new realistic budget.

 YNAB can help you take control of your money—no matter how little— and align your financial goals.

-Another excellent option for you is to consult a certified divorce financial planner to help you figure out your after-divorce financial planning.
+Another excellent option is to consult a certified divorce financial planner to help you figure out your after-divorce financial planning.

-Applying for financial support from your local communities or the government is another option you can consider.
+Another option you can consider is applying for financial support from your local communities or the government.

 Starting over with no job or a place to put your head can be depressing.

 The government can help you get food and housing to have time to find a job and put your life on the right path financially.